-- A. Understand the concept of a function and use function notation. - B. Interpret functions that arise in applications in terms of the context (linear, quadratic, exponential, rational, polynomial, square root, cube root, trigonometric, logarithmic). - C. Analyze functions using different representations.
+- A. Understand the concept of a function and use function notation. - B. Interpret linear, quadratic, and exponential functions with integer exponents that arise in applications in terms of the context. - C. Analyze functions using different representations.

 - A. Build a function that models a relationship between two quantities. - B. Build new functions from existing functions.